East Africa Toolkit: AYSRH Demand Generation

 - English

-Why Use Community Dialogues in AYSRH?
+Why Use Community Dialogues in Family Planning and AYSRH?

 Evidence

-In Uganda, community gatekeepers have been organizing community dialogue meetings to discuss and challenge the socio-cultural norms and religious beliefs that hinder adolescents and youth from accessing and utilizing SRH services.
-These dialogues are often held in conjunction with integrated outreaches to drive referrals and access to quality contraceptive services.
 “We work with the religious leaders in churches and mosques to mobilize adolescent and youth for our community sexual reproductive health outreaches.
 They make announcements immediately after church service or mass and this has helped us to get more numbers of adolescents and youth accessing services.
 As a result, there have been reduced myths and misconceptions around family planning and adolescent sexuality, stigma by adolescents from seeking for reproductive health services including contraception services,” explains Sr. Nangobi Zikula Midwife from Bugono HC IV in Iganga District. |

 Guidance: How to Conduct a Community Dialogue

-- The facilitator engages the participants in a discussion, using the facilitator’s guide, to enable participants to share their opinions, experiences, views, stereotypes, narratives, norms and values in an interactive and participatory manner.
-The sessions should facilitate an ease of expression without fear of judgment and intimidation.
+- The facilitator engages the participants in a discussion, using the facilitator ’s guide, to enable participants to share their opinions, experiences, views, stereotypes, narratives, norms and values in an interactive and participatory Identify a chairperson/facilitator and a notetaker who should be respected members of the community.

-- After successfully conducting a dialogue session and the evaluation, express appreciation to all participants for their time, contribution and resolve.
+- After successfully conducting a dialogue session, express appreciation to all participants for their time, contributions and resolve.
 This should be done regardless of the dialogue outcome.
+Agree on the date for the next follow-up meeting.

 Additional tips